Where We Are

 However you arrive, be it rail, coach or air, we will endeavour to meet you at the nearest suitable location and arrange transport to our showroom.

 Inverness Airport is just 9 miles from Inverness City Centre and only a 3 minute drive from Highland Campervans base.

-Scheduled flights operate between Inverness and London Gatwick, London Luton, Belfast, Birmingham, Bristol, Manchester, Stornoway and Benbecula in the Western Isles, Kirkwall in Orkney and Sumburgh in Shetland.
+Scheduled flights operate between Inverness and London Gatwick, London Luton, Heathrow, Belfast, Birmingham, Bristol, Manchester, Stornoway and Benbecula in the Western Isles, Kirkwall in Orkney and Sumburgh in Shetland.
 There are also international flights between Inverness and Amsterdam.
 Check out the Travel Links section for the website details and phone numbers for each of the airlines.